 How to Play: Seat the contestant in a chair and have them tilt their head back so a Christmas cookie can be placed on their forehead.
 They have one minute to wiggle the cookie down their face and into their mouth, without using their hands.
 If the cookie falls to the ground they can pick it up and put it back on their forehead.

 How to Play: This Minute to Win It Christmas game will test who has the quickest hands.
 One minute is all the time you have to stack 36 plastic cups into a giant pyramid.
 The cups should start in one stacked column and also end in one stacked column.
+Be sure to refresh the cups with each round, to minimize contact between groups.

 How to Play: The secret to winning this tough challenge is a slow and steady approach.
 Have two bystanders hold the string taut at shoulder level.
 The player has one minute to hang six nails from the string in unison.
 This one is a nailbiter!